 What we won't tell you

 No website can cover everything, and we want to state our limitations up front.
 So here's what you won't find in these pages:

 OK, now that you know what to expect and what not to expect, let's turn to the Cameras page, and we'll begin.

 Andy is a writer, artist and web designer with more than thirty years of experience as a professional photographer.
 He's published many articles on computer graphics, as well as a book, The Macintosh Dictionary.
 You can explore Andy's other interests at his website index.

 Holly is an artist who works in many mediums including art quilting, website/graphic design, painting and photography.
 Her work is exhibited in galleries and juried shows nationally.
-She has more than twenty years of experience in fine art, graphic design and photography, designed computer software interfaces for a major testing organization for more than 17 years, and now creates websites for artists and small businesses.
+She has more than thirty years of experience in fine art, graphic design and photography, designed computer software interfaces for a major testing organization for more than 17 years, and now creates websites for artists and small businesses.
 She has also written for Quilting Arts magazine, and is the author of Quilted Garden Delights (C&T Publishing).